gacallea/cardanoRelatedStuff/SCRIPTS.md

         --scheduled-next                                            show when in the NEXT scheduled block for the pool

         --frags-count                                               show the fragmented_id count
-        --open-files                                                DON'T ABUSE THIS, IT CAN CRASH YOUR NODE -- lsof by jormunganr
-        --open-blocks                                               DON'T ABUSE THIS, IT CAN CRASH YOUR NODE -- lsof of blocks file
 ```

 ## node_helpers ##